nguyendkn/novanet-chatbot/web/README.md

 yarn
 ```

 Then, configure the environment variables.
 Create a file named `.env.local` in the current directory and copy the contents from `.env.example`.
-Modify the values of these environment variables according to your requirements:
+Mochatbot the values of these environment variables according to your requirements:
 ```
 # For production release, change this to PRODUCTION
 NEXT_PUBLIC_DEPLOY_ENV=DEVELOPMENT